How to Teach Kids Responsibility: 10 Tips for Parents

 What skills do children need to develop responsibility?

 Many social-emotional skills are at the foundation of learning how to take responsibility.
-These include “inward-facing” skills like self-awareness, self-regulation, and confidence, as well as “outward-facing” ones like empathy, an awareness of others’ feelings, and the ability to communicate.
+These include “inward-facing” skills like self-awareness, self-regulation, and confidence, as well as “outward-facing” ones like empathy, awareness of others’ feelings, and communication skills.

 At what age can kids learn responsibility?